MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 We're thrilled to introduce Microsoft Dynamics 365 Guides (Preview)!

+Guides enables employees to learn by doing.
+Enhance learning with step-by-step instructions that guide employees to the tools and parts they need and how to use them in real work situations.
+Create interactive content, attach photos and videos, import 3D models, and customize training to turn institutional knowledge into a repeatable learning tool.
+Pull employee performance data into real-time Power BI dashboards, making it easier to identify where instruction is needed, and improve process.

 To try out Dynamics 365 Guides (Preview), you need to:

 1. Get a trial subscription.